Citilink: Fleet development

+Citilink Fokker F28-4000 Fellowship in its initial livery, photographed in 2003.

 On 9 August 2011, Garuda Indonesia finalised an order for 25 Airbus A320 aircraft with options for 25 more, making the airline a new customer for the Airbus single-aisle aircraft type.
 The order consisted of 15 Airbus A320s and 10 Airbus A320neos, with five aircraft expected to be delivered each year between 2014 and 2018.
 The fleet upgrade program was valued at around $2.13 billion.

 By late 2011, Garuda Indonesia was seeking more used A320s in preparation for the launch of proposed international Citilink services in 2012.

 In December 2012, Citilink placed an order for 25 ATR 72-600s with options for 25 more.
 This was Citilink's first direct order from a manufacturer.
 A direct order for 25 additional A320neos followed in January 2013, bringing up the total order to 35.

 Citilink's first A320, a second-hand aircraft, arrived in late June 2011 and entered into service on 16 September 2011, linking Jakarta with Balikpapan, Banjarmasin, and Medan.